The Tarn: Lake

-Since 1903, the lake itself has been referred to as The Tarn, before this time it was called Starbuck's Pond, although this name is no longer in use, there is a residential cul-de-sac road named Starbuck Close approximately 600 m northeast of the lake, on the other side of Royal Blackheath Golf Course.
+Since 1903, the lake itself has been referred to as The Tarn, before this time it was called Starbuck's Pond, although this name is no longer in use, there is a residential cul-de-sac road named Starbuck Close approximately 600 m northeast of the lake, on the other side of Royal Blackheath Golf Club.
 The lake is approximately 230 m long, east to west, and its width fluctuates between 20 m and 50 m, being wider at the western end.
 The lake is just over 2 acres in area, mostly within the public park section, with the eastern end being within the bird sanctuary part, and the easternmost tip of the lake falling outside the grounds onto Royal Blackheath Golf Course.
 There are two small circular islands on the western side of the lake, and on the eastern side are a series of weirs, east of the footbridge.
 The eastern side of the lake, is fed by several inflows, several small straight drainage streams, coming from Royal Blackheath Golf Course to the east and northeast, and a larger natural stream coming from the south named, Little Quaggy.
 The Lake drains into a natural stream on the west side keeping the name Little Quaggy, which flows west from the lake, and joins the River Quaggy near Horn Park.
 Sometimes the lake has been covered in algae, but there has been efforts to reduce this, as it has caused harm to the birds.

 Few species of fish live in the lake, but there is a population of stickleback.